lena-kilian/lena-kilian.github.io/abm/index.md

 ## <a name="2"></a>2 Testing
 ### <a name="2.1"></a>2.1 Creating a mock framework

 In order to test functions, an expected output needs to be provided.
 For instance, as agents' starting points were randomised in the original model, a mock framework was created in which this randomisation was removed.
-Although all functions from [Section 1](#1) were tested, this section will only go through the functions which had to be altered for testing.
+Although all functions from [section 1](#1) were tested, this section will only go through the functions which had to be altered for testing.
 The full mock framework can be found [here](https://github.com/lena-kilian/lena-kilian.github.io/tree/master/abm/GEOG5995M_CW1).
 The packages used in the mock framework were identical with those used in the actual framework.

 As already mentioned, starting points were de-randomised.
 For this, `__init__` was altered to provide non-random x- and y-coordinates.